 The prime role of the eyelids is to protect the eye to ensure that the cornea remains hydrated and provides a physical barrier to injury.
-As we age the brow falls a little allowing more skin to sit in the upper eyelid.
+The brow falls a little as we age, allowing more skin to sit in the upper eyelid.
 This increases the overhanging skin fold and may give a sensation of heaviness.
-The quality of the skin changes also leading to crepey texture within the eyelid.
-The increased fold may therefore look cluttered and lose its sharpness.
-Fat may be apparent in the corners of the upper eyelid.
+The quality of the skin also changes, leading to crepey texture within the eyelid.
+The increased fold may therefore look cluttered and lose its sharpness, making fat appear more apparent in the corners of the upper eyelid.

 Fat that is naturally present around the eye is kept in place by a structure called the orbital septum.
 As we age, the orbital septum becomes lax, allowing the fat to prolapse forwards.
 This gives the characteristic puffiness that commonly occurs with advancing age.
 With the above changes, the junction between the eyelid and the cheek falls, leading to hollow lines appearing.
 This gives the illusion of the eye becoming smaller.

-In assessing the eyelids, we therefore need to assess the following-
+In perform lower eyelid surgery, we therefore need to assess the following:

-A detailed consultation with a consultant plastic surgeon is essential prior to undergoing any procedure of this nature, including a lower lid blepharoplasty.
+A detailed consultation with a consultant plastic surgeon is essential prior to undergoing any procedure of this nature.
 During the consultation, your surgeon will discuss any problem areas, desired improvements, options available (including no treatment at all) and expected outcomes.

-Should a lower blepharoplasty be agreed upon as the most suitable treatment, the procedure will be carried out by your surgeon in our newly refurbished operating theatre.
+Should a lower blepharoplasty be agreed upon as the most suitable treatment, the procedure will be carried out by your surgeon in our state of the art operating theatre.

 Depending on preference, the surgery may be performed under either a local or a general anaesthetic.
 The skin is gently cleansed and the eyelid carefully marked, noting areas of fat bulging and skin excess.
 The incision is usually placed just below the eyelash line to help hide the resultant fine scar in a natural line.
 The skin is carefully lifted and any fat recontoured to improve the smoothness of the lower lid.
 After removing a small strip of excess skin and muscle, the wounds are carefully closed using very fine stitches.

 Unfortunately not.
-The lines are due to muscle action and while we can reduce the muscle we cannot remove it all together.
+The lines are due to muscle action and while lower eyelid surgery can reduce the muscle we cannot remove it all together.
 If we did, then the lid would be very floppy and droop.
 A better alternative is to use Botulinum Toxin to selectively relax the muscle fibres and soften the laughter lines safely.